Superbloom Fund Grantees

 LeAP is a project of Nature For Justice.

-• Planet Women partners with women to create a healthy planet for the benefit of all life.
+Planet Women partners with women to create a healthy planet for the benefit of all life.
 Research shows that gender equity is critical to solving the environmental crisis.
 Yet globally, women are under-resourced and underrepresented in senior roles in the environmental sector.
-Our flagship programs—the 100 Women Pathway and Women's Leadership Circle—cultivate the current and future women leaders of the environmental movement, ensuring diverse voices are shaping solutions to the Earth's most pressing problems.
+Planet Women’s flagship programs—the 100 Women Pathway and Women's Leadership Circle—cultivate the current and future women leaders of the environmental movement, ensuring diverse voices are shaping solutions to the Earth's most pressing problems.

-The 100 Women Pathway works with rising leaders at U.S.-based nonprofits to support them in honing their unique leadership qualities and personal narrative through group coaching, peer mentorship, and wisdom from our Women's CEO Network.
+The 100 Women Pathway works with rising leaders at U.S.-based nonprofits to support them in honing their unique leadership qualities and personal narrative through group coaching, peer mentorship, and wisdom from Planet Women's CEO Network.
 So far, 64 women have participated and more than 25% have advanced their careers.
-The Women's Leadership Circle offers skill-building and collective learning to women working in conservation and community development across Africa.
-Fourty-six women from 13 countries have completed the program, reporting increased self-confidence and a greater ability to self-advocate.

 Planet Women also provides free and low-cost capacity-building workshops for the philanthropic sector to share knowledge, promote collaboration and seed an abundance mindset for all those working toward a better future.
 Planet Women not only supports individual leaders but also strengthens the broader ecosystem of women and allies working across conservation, climate, and environmental justice—from the Congo Rainforest to the Colorado River Basin.